CodosaurusLLC/CodosaurusLLC.github.io/acrumen.md

 | Evolvable | &nbsp;=>&nbsp; | Part of **M**aintainable |
 | Reasonable | &nbsp;=>&nbsp; | Part of **M**aintainable |

+I still prefer **ACRUMEN**{:class="acrumen"} because it prioritizes the aspects
+(at least for the typical case), and doesn't repeat any letters.&nbsp; :-)

 Unfortunately I didn't discover CAREER until I had been working/writing on **ACRUMEN**{:class="acrumen"}
 for several years.&nbsp;
 Oh well.&nbsp;
 Maybe we can work on unifying our ideas.&nbsp;
 We've already been discussing our systems.

+[Stu Crock](https://twitter.com/StooCrock){:rel="nofollow" target="_new"}
+has an interesting definition, that's even briefer:

+> [Quality is the absence of unnecessary friction.](https://dragonsforelevenses.com/2021/09/03/a-useable-definition-of-quality/){:rel="nofollow" target="_new"}

+As I told him on Twitter in July 2022, it's
+"[n]ot immediately actionable,
+but the freeform explorations necessary to get there, could lead to some great insights."&nbsp;
+In other words, it's a great _prompt_ for some very productive thinking.&nbsp;
+What he does with it,
+is to identify types of friction present in the system, then see which ones are necessary or not in the given situation.&nbsp;
+Often he will ask stakeholders to identify particular areas to focus on, which can help guide and prioritize his investigation into sources and types of friction.

 In 2021,
 [Margaret-Anne Storey](https://www.margaretstorey.com/){:rel="nofollow" target="_new"},